mysmartprice/tech-blog/team/index.md

 ---
 layout: page
-title: Sample Articles
+title: Our Team updates
-excerpt: "An archive of articles sorted by date."
+excerpt: "Updates about our Team"
 ---

 <ul class="post-list">